Kelly Marie Tran: 2020–present

 Tran voiced Raya in the Walt Disney Animation Studios production Raya and the Last Dragon, replacing Cassie Steele.
 Tran was set to voice Val Little in the Disney+ series Monsters at Work, but was replaced by Mindy Kaling.
 She has also been cast as Dawn in the film The Croods: A New Age, replacing Kat Dennings.

 Tran is an executive producer on Jeremy Workman's 2021 documentary Lily Topples the World, which follows 21-year-old domino toppling artist Lily Hevesh.
 The documentary premiered to critical acclaim at the 2021 South by Southwest Film Festival, where it won the Grand Jury Prize for Best Documentary.

 Tran is also an executive producer of the spoken-word poetry ensemble film Summertime, marking her second collaboration with Raya and the Last Dragon director Carlos López Estrada.
 Tran and Estrada announced that they were establishing a new production company called Antigravity Academy in November 2022, intending to help produce entertainment from and about people from historically excluded communities.
 In 2023, Tran starred in two films that premiered at film festivals: Tayarisha Poe's second feature film The Young Wife, alongside Kiersey Clemons, and Me, Myself & The Void.

-Upcoming projects

-Tran will star in Rock Springs, for writer-director Vera Miao.
+Tran starred in Rock Springs, for writer-director Vera Miao.
 She is also currently developing a biopic about civil rights activist and her close friend Amanda Nguyen.

+In 2026, Tran starred in Saigon, an eight-part scripted audio drama for iHeartPodcasts, produced by Thoroughbred Studios and Goldhawk Productions and directed by John Scott Dryden.
+The series is based on the 1982 bestselling novel Saigon by British author Anthony Grey, and was recorded on location in Ho Chi Minh City.
+Tran, whose parents were Vietnamese refugees, said the story drew her in because of its themes of family separation and endurance across generations: "My parents came to the United States as refugees from Vietnam and were separated from their own parents for more than two decades.
+That experience is what drew me to Saigon."
+The series premiered on April 22, 2026, with new episodes released weekly on Wednesdays.